 He made a speech expressing the hope that I would have mercy on his town.
-It made me think of myself

-Soviet forces) and those who tried to undermine it (the White or counter-revolutionary forces).
-Both sides received help from outside Russia. as Jan Žižka at the gates of Prague, especially when I noticed the schoolchildren in the procession.
+It made me think of myself as Jan Žižka at the gates of Prague, especially when I noticed the schoolchildren in the procession.

 I made a long speech in return thanking him, cutting a slice of bread and dosing it in salt.
 I made a point of saying that I had not come to mouth platitudes but with one aim in mind: Peace, Quiet and Order.
 I concluded proceedings with a kiss for the mayor and a handshake for the representative of the Orthodox clergy, before setting off for the town hall, where a headquarters had been assigned to me as Commanding Officer of Bugulma.